 Rule Breakers beat the S&P 500 three to one over the past 15 years by finding and investing in overlooked companies poised for success.

-Philosophy: Buy at least 25 stocks.
+Philosophy: Purchas at least 25 stocks.
 Hold them for at least five years.

 - Two growth stock recommendations monthly from the Motley Fool analyst team